Criminal tattoo: Prison tattoos

 In the United States, the tattooing of criminals increased in the 1930s, and this could be attributed to tattooing in prisons.
 Although tattooing is highly prohibited in U.S. prisons, inmates take part and accept the disciplinary action often taken.
 Studies have shown that inmates would receive tattoos while serving their sentence are more extroverted; they have a sense of belonging and embrace being a prisoner.
 This trait is coupled with a lack of self-discipline.

 Since tattooing in prison is illegal in many jurisdictions, the inmates do not have the proper equipment necessary for the practice.
 This forces inmates to find ways to create their own tattooing devices out of their belongings.
-The ink used to create the tattoo requires a certain quality to appear correctly.
+The tattoo ink used to create the tattoo requires a certain quality to appear correctly.
 Inmates can acquire ink a number of ways: street ink from visits or corrections officers or it could be created with a few components.
 Ink could be made with water, isopropyl alcohol, and black soot.
 Improvising meant burning various materials to acquire the soot and ingredients containing alcohol such as mouthwash.
 Improvised tattooing equipment has been assembled from materials such as mechanical pencils, Bic pens, radio transistors, staples, paper clips, or guitar strings.

 Certain tattoo designs have developed recognized coded meanings.
 The code systems can be quite complex, and because of the nature of what they encode, the designs of criminal tattoos are not widely recognized as such to outsiders.
 Coded prison tattoos commonly found in North America: